-Hannah Sol Rhea
+Hannah Sol Rhea- She/her

 Living close to the earth, feeling her power and healing abilities has been important to me my whole life.
-I started exploring these skills in high school, I realized the vastness of our journey back to the earth.
-I have studied at various primitive skills schools and nature education centers such as Tom Brown Jr.’s Tracker School and Bear Traks, and later taught at schools such as Maine Primitive Skills School.
-I’ve taught for various programs for both children and adults at schools through out New England.
-My strongest skills lie in the art of being sheltered, hide tanning, permaculture, and animal/plant processing.
-I’ve tested and honed my skills during extensive backpacking, sailing, and survival living adventures all over the world.
+During a 14 day solo survival trip in high school, I realized the vastness of our journey back to the earth.
+I have studied at various primitive skills schools such as Tom Brown Jr.’s Tracker School and Bear Traks, and later taught at schools such as Maine Primitive Skills School, Earthworks Programs, and the Ecology School.
+My strongest skills are in shelter design and construction, working with fire and water, permaculture, and animal/wild food processing.
+I’ve tested and honed my skills during extensive backpacking, sailing, and earth living adventures all over the world.
 In 2013 I completed my bachelors of science in adventure therapy at Unity College.
 Through these experiences and in helping design and implement several permaculture projects, I developed an ability to communicate with the land.
 I am committed to working in service to the earth by helping navigate a way back to resilience and health.